List of The Young and the Restless characters introduced in 2012: Carmine Basco

 Carmine, having lost all of his bartending jobs, later starts working the bar at the Genoa City Athletic Club, where he meets Lauren Fenmore (Tracey Bregman) who is facing marital problems with Michael Baldwin (Christian LeBlanc).
 He and Lauren grow close and even share kiss.
 Abby, having abruptly left town, returns to find Carmine refusing to resume their relationship as he has fallen for Lauren.
 He and Lauren then begin an affair, while Carmine befriends Lauren's son Fenmore Baldwin (Max Ehrich) and gets another bartending job at On The Boulevard, a new restaurant.
 After his affair with Lauren becomes known, she ends things in order to work on her marriage.
 However, Carmine refuses to let go of Lauren and begins stalking her and later kidnaps her, but Michael is able to come to her rescue.
 Carmine disappears while a warrant is issued for his arrest.
 He later returns and orchestrates a gas leak in their home and tells Lauren that he wants to die with her, but the police arrive in time to arrest him.
 During a prison transfer, Carmine escapes and makes his way to a banquet in which Lauren is being presented with an award.
 He manages to put a tape he made of them having sex on the big screen, humiliating Lauren and her family.
 Carmine is later found shot to death in an alleyway outside.
 Michael confesses to the murder and is sent to jail, but in reality Fen was the one who shot him.
 Fen confesses to the murder and Michael is released, just as Paul Williams (Doug Davidson) realizes something isn't right about the murder evidence.

 After being in jail and on house arrest for several months, Fen decides to confess to Carmine's murder and be given a sentencing just as Michael finds Carmine, very much alive.
 Carmine reveals that he was in fact being transported into witness protection that day for giving the FBI evidence against another criminal, but he wanted to see Lauren one last time.
 Fen shot him that night but doctors and medical examiners secretly revived him and sent him into witness protection.
 He refuses to return to Genoa City to exonerate Fen because of his own safety, so instead Michael films him confessing that he is alive.
 Fen is exonerated as Carmine returns to his low profile life.

 Johnny Abbott

 Johnny Abbott is the son of Billy Abbott and Chelsea Lawson.
 Chelsea was hired by Victor Newman to break up Billy's marriage to Victoria Newman.
 She drugged and seduced Billy which resulted in her pregnancy.
 After Johnny's birth, Chelsea terminated her parental rights, and Victoria adopted him.

+In 2022, when Johnny is a teenager, he is told that Chelsea is his biological mother, and he does not take the news well.
+He and his biological half-brother, Connor Newman, start spending time together.